Modern Git Cheat Sheet

 List branches

-git branch <name>
+git branch <branch-name>

 Create new branch

-git switch <branch>
+git switch <branch-name>

 Switch to branch

-git switch -c <name>
+git switch -c <branch-name>

 Create and switch to new branch

-git merge <branch>
+git merge <branch-name>

 Merge branch into current branch

-git branch -d <name>
+git branch -d <branch-name>

 Time Navigation